faustbrian/prism/docs/README.md

----
-title: Getting Started
-description: Install and start using Prism for validation testing in PHP 8.5+.
----

 Prism is a comprehensive testing CLI for PHP 8.5+ that provides a beautiful, feature-rich interface for running validation test suites with Termwind-powered output.

 ## Installation